Cross training for runners is an essential part of a sustainable, healthy, strong, and injury-free running journey.

 In fact, no matter what level of experience you have as a runner, cross-training should be part of your running schedule.

-5 Reasons All Runners Need to Cross Train
+5 Reasons All Runners Need To Cross Train

-#1: Injury prevention
+#1: Helps Prevent Injury

 #2: Improves Running Economy and Endurance

 Specifically, when we get into strength training and targeting the legs, you can make some real gains in your running economy (essentially your miles-per-gallon as a runner) and your endurance.
-Stronger legs, combined with proper running form, make you more efficient as a runner.

-#3: Allows You To Target Specific Deficiences
+#3: Allows You To Target Specific Deficiencies

 While a runner who wants to improve their running economy can hit the gym.